nytimes/kyt-starter/README.md

 # Basic React starter-kyt

-The is the default starter-kyt for [kyt](https://github.com/NYTimes/kyt).
+The is the simple starter-kyt for [kyt](https://github.com/NYTimes/kyt).

 This starter-kyt is for building beginner React apps.